Liverpool Plains Biodiversity Enhancement

 We look forward to working with surrounding landholders, as well as the region’s Indigenous groups, environmental groups and other stakeholders.
 Together, we can ensure the best environmental, cultural and production outcomes are achieved across the landscape.

 Map of locations managed under the Liverpool Plains Biodiversity Enhancement project.

+Project updates will be published on the Waratah Project page.
 If you would like to find out more about this valuable work we will be undertaking and receive regular updates from us as to how it is progressing, please sign up for our newsletter.

 Newsletter sign up

 Tocal College, based in the NSW Hunter Valley, operates as an accredited agricultural college model farm, running wo...

 The new land management framework has helped fifth-generation farming family, the Corrigans, to implement a drought-...